 Compressionism is a digital performance and analog archive, where I strap a desktop scanner, laptop and custom-made battery pack to my body, and perform images into existence.
 I might scan in straight, long lines across tables, tie the scanner around my neck and swing over flowers, do pogo-like gestures over bricks, or just follow the wind over water lilies in a pond.
+The latest in the series sees me bringing a marine-rated scanning rig scuba diving on a coral reef.
 The dynamism of my relationship to the landscape is transformed into beautiful and quirky renderings, which are re-stretched and colored on my laptop, then produced as archival art objects using photographic or inkjet processes.
 I also often take details from these images and iteratively re-make them as traditional prints: lithographs, etchings, engravings and woodcuts, among others.
 Compressionism follows the trajectory of Impressionist painting, through Surrealism to Postmodernism, but rather than citing crises of representation, reality or simulation, my focus is on performing all three in relation to each other.

 See the Compressionist prints grouped by exhibitions and residencies

 Excerpts from an exhibition review by Michael Smith, March 2007 ArtThrob.co.za:

 More than a little tongue-in-cheek in reference to the grandeur which history of art confers through its ‘isms’, Stern took to calling his creative process ‘Compressionism’….
 The references that radiate from this term are numerous, and are backed up in Stern’s work….

 To call Stern’s images ‘painterly’ on the strength of their swathes of colour and digitally rendered striations that recall brushstrokes is to tell only half the story.
 The tantalising quality of the surfaces of his works comes from the sense that they contain much that they’re not readily revealing….